Is Constipation a Side Effect of Gastric Sleeve Surgery?

 Learn More About Bariatric Surgery Options

 For more information about side effects following weight loss surgery and how you can improve your overall health and wellness, be sure to contact our bariatric surgery center today.
-Dr. Garcia and the entire team look forward to your visit and helping you make smart choices about your health and wellness.
+The entire team at Tijuana Bariatrics look forward to your visit and helping you make smart choices about your health and wellness.